nodejs/node/doc/api/stream.md

 The primary intent of `writable.cork()` is to accommodate a situation in which it is more performant to write several small chunks to the internal buffer rather than drain them immediately to the underlying destination.
-Such buffering is usually inadvisable as it typically degrades performance, but where memory needs have been carefully considered, implementations that implement the `writable._writev()` method can perform buffered writes in a more optimized manner.
+Such buffering typically degrades performance, but where memory needs have been carefully considered, implementations that implement the `writable._writev()` method can perform buffered writes in a more optimized manner.

 See also: [`writable.uncork()`][].